munamoha/dotfiles/README.md

 ## packages required for these dotfiles
 > [!NOTE]
 > for i3 packages, if on EndeavourOS, other than i3-wm, i3blocks, i3locks and i3status, rofi, lightdm (if u use it, this one uses SDDM), mpv, feh, dunst, rofi, thunar, etc are included when running ```eos-packagelist --install "i3-Window-Manager"``` to install i3. however, there are still important other packages to install.
+I will list the ones I use here

 - i3-wm
 - libpulse